MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 ## Set up the lab workstations

 Once you verify your base Azure ATP lab is set up, you can start the workstation configuration to prepare for the next three tutorials in this series.
-To make this lab look active, we will hydrate our VictimPC and AdminPC.
+To make this lab look active, we'll hydrate our VictimPC and AdminPC.

 ### VictimPC local policies

 The next step for your lab is to complete the local policy setup. **VictimPC** has both JeffL and the Helpdesk Security Group as members of the local Administrators group.
-As in many organizations, JeffL is an Administrator on his own device, **VictimPC**.
+As in many organizations, JeffL is an Administrator on their own device, **VictimPC**.

 As the local administrator, set up local policies by running the automated PowerShell script: